Coinsaurus/Bismuth-GPU-miner/README.md

 # Bismuth GPU miner
+Forked from hclivess

-Public GPU miner source code for Bismuth by gladimor
+Public Coinsaurus GPU miner source code for Bismuth

 The best way to run this miner is to move the files into the Bismuth folder, some additional dependencies like pyopencl (requires compilation) are required

+Additional instructions to be added.